UntitledModGame/UntitledModGame.github.io/blog/2024-06-17_propagation.md

 Therefore when the data is loaded, a copy of `otherEnt` is also loaded.

 Aha!
 And that's the big problem.
 If we didn't delete `otherEnt`, then we would have two copies of it in the ECS.
+In order to have entities within components, we need propagation.

 ---